Kriyszig/chatty/README.md

 # Chatty

 Chatty is a video chat application that uses [WebRTC](https://webrtc.org/) to stream audio and video between two users.
-This application is live on glitch at chatty-chatty-now-now.glitch.me if you want to take it for a spin.
+This application is live on glitch at https://chatty-chatty-now-now.glitch.me if you want to take it for a spin.

 ### Purpose